hokamoto/pleroma-mirror/CONFIGURATION.md

 * `Pleroma.Web.ActivityPub.MRF.DropPolicy`
 * `Pleroma.Web.ActivityPub.MRF.SimplePolicy`
 * `Pleroma.Web.ActivityPub.MRF.RejectNonPublic`
+* `Pleroma.Web.ActivityPub.MRF.ContentClassifier`

-Some policies, such as SimplePolicy and RejectNonPublic, can be additionally configured in their respective sections.
+Some policies, such as SimplePolicy, RejectNonPublic and ContentClassifier, can be additionally configured in their respective sections.

 ### NoOpPolicy